 - When you need to make a payment, press and hold the left button on your smartwatch for a couple of seconds.
 The Payments screen should pop up.
 If it doesn’t, you may have to swipe on the screen till you get to it.

-- You may have to enter the 4-digit PIN to unlock the page.
+- You may need to enter the four-digit PIN to unlock this page.

 - Your default card will show up on the screen.
 If you want to use another card, swipe on the screen to access it.

 - Hold your wrist towards the payment terminal.
 The watch face should be towards the terminal.

 - For Australian users: If your card is from an Australian bank, you don’t have to go through the first step.
 Simply hold the watch to the payment terminal and the payment should go through.
 In case the amount is more than AU$100, you will have to enter the debit or credit card PIN as well directly on the payment terminal.

 - To keep a track of card activity, tap on the Wallet tile on the Account page of your Fitbit app.
 Find the card you want to check, and scroll down to see the recent transactions.

 There is no official list of retailers that support Fitbit Pay.
 However, you can basically use it at any location or payment terminal that can handle contactless payments.
 Look for the wave symbol on the payment terminal and Fitbit Pay should work.
 Since it works the same way, any store that accepts Apple Pay or Google Pay should also allow for payments via Fitbit Pay.